EXCLUSIVE: Space Force commander warns of China’s growing threat to U.S. in space

 But Gen. Thompson said he and others now heading the service are laser-focused not on politics, but the mission at hand — and he emphasized that the coming decade will be critical, as China and other potential adversaries continue to field increasingly effective space capabilities.

-“Since about 2007, potential adversaries, specifically the Chinese and Russians, have noticed how effectively we use space in military operations and they have begun to develop and build weapons systems that take those capabilities away from us,” said Gen. Thompson.
+“Since about 2007, potential adversaries, specifically the Chinese and Russians, have noticed how effectively we use space in military operations, and they have begun to develop and build weapons systems that take those capabilities away from us,” Gen. Thompson said.

 The coming years, he said, will determine whether the U.S. holds on to the dominance it had built up prior to the surge in capability by the Chinese during the decade that led up to the refocusing of Pentagon attention on space through the establishment of the Space Force.